iamatulsingh/esp8266-wifi-inbuilt-led/README.md

 This is a code for creating simple server using `ESP2866` wifi and control its inbuilt led light from web browser.

+# How to run?

+Just copy the code and paste in `Arudiono IDE` and then click `upload` and Done!!

 # DEMO

 <img src="screenshot/demo.gif" />